ECE4564-Group15/HW3/README.md

 TODO:

-1. calculate angle between sun and sat + verify that viewable event works

-2. notification before 15 min

-3. connect to notifications
+1. validate that getSAT() works, fix it if you can

+2. fix the bug in main loop

+3. display the sat's data to fit validation requirement 4

+4. figure out if we need function sun_below()